pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 notification log, since they are perhaps most likely to be causally related.
 This mechanism would allow the number of logs to be increased and decreased, with aggregate event notifications switching from one log to another and still be processed coherently.

-Todo: Define notification records in SQLAlchemy: application_id, pipeline_id, record_id, originator_id,
-originator_version with unique index on (application_id, log_id, record_id) and unique index on
-(originator_id, originator_version).
-Give notification record class to record manager.
-Change manager to write a notification record for each event.
-Maybe change aggregate __save__() method to accept other records, which could be used to save a tracking record.
-Use with an event record class that also has (application_id) column.

 BigArrayNotificationLog